neuroinformatics-unit/HowTo/docs/source/programming/SSH-SWC-cluster.md

 ## SSH config file
-If you are frequently accessing the cluster from an unmanaged machine, you may find yourself typing the same SSH commands over and over again.
+If you are frequently accessing the cluster from outside the SWC network, you may find yourself typing the same SSH commands over and over again.
 You can make your life easier by editing the SSH config file.
 This is a text file that lives in your home directory and contains